ToiX3/android_vendor_huawei_hi6250/README.md

-# Honor / Huawei HI6250 Proprietary Blobs
+# Vendor Blobs for hi6250 EMUI 5